vakho10/spark-scala-example/README.md

 ## How to run JAR using Oozie
 I've added `oozie` folder, which contains workflow and coordinator configuration files.
 If you are using Oozie as your job scheduler then you might want to use those configurations.
 They are simple and you should modify them accordingly.

+P.S.
+Don't forget to start coordinator at the current time or in near future.
+If you start it before the current date it will try to compensate old jobs, which is not what you might want :)